apache/trafficserver/doc/admin-guide/introduction.en.rst

    first-served order.
 This connection queueing shields users from any server restart downtime.

--  The :program:`traffic_cop` process monitors the health of both the :program:`traffic_server` and :program:`traffic_manager` processes.
-The :program:`traffic_cop` process periodically (several times each minute) queries the :program:`traffic_server` and :program:`traffic_manager` processes by issuing heartbeat requests to fetch synthetic web pages.
-In the event of failure (if no response is received within a timeout interval or if an incorrect response is received), :program:`traffic_cop` restarts the :program:`traffic_manager` and :program:`traffic_server` processes.

-The figure below illustrates the three Traffic Server processes.
+The figure below illustrates the Traffic Server processes.

 .. figure:: ../static/images/admin/process.jpg
    :align: center
-   :alt: Illustration of the three Traffic Server Processes
+   :alt: Illustration of the Traffic Server Processes

-   Illustration of the three Traffic Server Processes
+   Illustration of the Traffic Server Processes

 Administration Tools
 --------------------